Lt. John Patterson and the Medal of Honor

-NOTE: In 2010 the Civil War Trust preserved 49 acres of the Wilderness battlefield.
+NOTE: In 2010 the American Battlefield Trust preserved 49 acres of the Wilderness battlefield.
 This land in Saunders Field was near where Lt.
 Patterson and the 11th U.S. Infantry were located on May 5, 1864, the day that John Patterson earned the Medal of Honor.
 This land has since been transferred to the Fredericksburg and Spotsylvania National Military Park.

 Lieutenant Patterson at the Battle of the Wilderness